ArvidTottie/ArvidTottie/README.md

 ### Hi there!
 My name is Arvid 👋

-- 🎓Currently studying a degree in Interaction and Design (B.Sc. + M.Sc.) at Umeå University
+- 🎓Currently studying a degree in Interaction and Design (B.Sc. + M.Sc.) at <a href="https://www.umu.se/" Umeå University </a>
-- React.js and GraphQL Enthusiast
+- React.js and SQL Enthusiast